The Balmoral, a Rocco Forte Hotel

 Next to Edinburghs main Waverley railway station, at the eastern end of Princes Street, and a short walk from the National Gallery and shopping areas.

-Dominating the city center, this six-storey neo-Renaissance building, with its massive clock tower, has been a landmark for more than a century.
+Dominating the city centre, this six-storey neo-Renaissance building, with its massive clock tower, has been a landmark for more than a century.
 Built as a railway hotel, it has accommodated film stars, royalty and prime minsters.
 In 1997, it was bought by Sir Rocco Forte as the first hotel in the Rocco Forte Collection and completely refurbished by his sister, the designer Olga Polizzi.
-Original features include ornate plasterwork in the reception, an elegant well staircase and the dome-ceilinged Palm Court tearoom and bar in the center of the hotel.
+Original features include ornate plasterwork in the reception, an elegant well staircase and the dome-ceilinged Palm Court tearoom and bar in the centre of the hotel.
 Guests include families from overseas and across the United Kingdom, couples and groups, particularly Americans, plus business people.
 Local residents use the restaurants, bars and tearooms.
-An exceptionally large spa specializes in ESPA and SUNDRI treatments and offers a relaxation suite, swimming pool and gym.
+An exceptionally large spa specialises in ESPA and SUNDRI treatments and offers a relaxation suite, swimming pool and gym.

 Friendly, highly professional and efficient.
 Staff make a point of remembering guests names.

 There are 188 rooms of which 20 are suites.
 The most expensive rooms overlook Princes Street, the Castle and Arthurs Seat, but also the less scenic railway station.
 Inside-facing rooms are the cheapest, but also the quietest, with views onto a deep, inner courtyard.
-Earthy colored fabrics and walls (greys, browns, purples) reflect Scottish landscapes, mists and heathers.
+Earthy coloured fabrics and walls (greys, browns, purples) reflect Scottish landscapes, mists and heathers.
 Some of the light marble bathrooms come with windows and black and white iconic filmshots of Sean Connery.
 Most of the suites are named after Scottish castles or rivers, with the exception of the JK Rowling Suite where the author finished writing the last of the Harry Potter books in January 2007.

 Food & drink